pra-navi/tp/docs/UserGuide.md

 #### 16. Finding all tasks that are not done: `findNotDone`

-You can filter the task list to find all the not completed tasks, allowing you to identify pending tasks, helping you focus on what needs to be done and prioritize your workflow effectively
+You can filter the task list to find all the not completed tasks, allowing you to identify pending tasks, helping you focus on what needs to be done and prioritize your workflow effectively.

 {% include admonition.html type="note" title="Note" body="